AsahiLinux/docs/docs/Installing-Gentoo-with-LiveCD.md

 This is both a security and a reliability measure. m1n1 ships with a script, `update-m1n1`, which must be run as root every time you update the kernel, U-Boot, or m1n1 itself.
 This script is responsible for collecting the m1n1, U-Boot and Devicetree blobs, packaging them up into a single binary object, and installing it on the EFI System Partition.
-For more information on how this works and why it must work this way, consult [Open OS ecosystem on Apple Silicon Macs](Open-OS-ecosystem-on-Apple-Silicon-Macs.md)
+For more information on how this works and why it must work this way, consult [Open OS Ecosystem on Apple Silicon Macs](Open-OS-Ecosystem-on-Apple-Silicon-Macs.md)

 ### Upgrading the kernel
 When you are running through a kernel upgrade, it is extremely important that you update the Stage 2 m1n1 payload at the